 Note that the baby has not been washed.
 Vernix still covers much of his skin.

 See also this video of a 36 week gestation baby who has crawled to the breast, has latched on and is drinking.
 In many hospitals, the staff would be concerned that the baby would become hypoglycemic (low blood sugar), but why would he become hypoglycemic?
 He is drinking milk beautifully as seen by the pause in the chin.
 See this video of a baby drinking well at the breast and compare with the video of the 36 week gestation baby.
 True, this video is of a 3 week old baby and the mother has a very generous milk supply, but it is so that you can compare and see the drinking in the newborn 36 week gestation baby.

-We now know that this is true not only for the baby born at term and in good health, but also even for the premature baby.
+We now know that the breast crawl is good and possible not only for the baby born at term and in good health, but also even for the premature baby.
 Skin to skin contact and Kangaroo Mother Care can contribute much to the care of the premature baby.
 Even babies on oxygen can be cared for skin to skin, and this helps reduce their need for extra oxygen, and keeps them more stable in other ways as well (See www.kangaroomothercare.com) (See the information sheet Breastfeeding the Premature Baby).